PRIZE FOR EXCELLENCE AND INNOVATION

 Details and Deadlines

 Nominations should be submitted to email@example.com by June 30.
 Projects can extend 1–5 years for final completion after the Prize is awarded, but no longer.
 Collaborative endeavors that unite multiple institutions are encouraged to submit nominations.
 Ongoing projects are suitable for nomination.

 Nominations should include:

-- CVs of key personnel and list of collaborating partners (if applicable)
+- List of collaborating partners (if applicable)

-- list of current funders and other potential fundraising sources (if applicable)
+- List of current funders and other potential fundraising sources (if applicable)

 Finalists will be notified by the end of August.
 The recipient will be notified by the end of the year and will be required to submit additional content.